AdaCore/spark2014/docs/ug/getting_started.rst

 :ref:`functional verification`).

-This concludes our quick tour of GNATprove; the following chapters will detail further Alfa, GNATprove, GNATtest and the functionalities that these tools provides, making a clear separation between what is already available, what will be implemented in a near future, and what is outside the scope of this technology.
+This concludes our quick tour of GNATprove; the following chapters will detail further |SPARK|, GNATprove, GNATtest and the functionalities that these tools provides, making a clear separation between what is already available, what will be implemented in a near future, and what is outside the scope of this technology.